-Or if you suffer from arthritis, swimming regularly is a great exercise choice as 90% of your body is supported in the water and pressure is evenly distributed so it reduces weight bearing on your joints in ways other forms of exercise do not.
+Or if you suffer from arthritis, swimming regularly is a great exercise choice as 90% of your body is supported in the water and pressure is evenly distributed so it reduces weight-bearing on your joints in ways other forms of exercise do not.

-Not only does it distribute the pressure, muscle usage is spread throughout the body.
+Not only does it distribute the pressure, but muscle usage is also spread throughout the body.
 Whereas with running or cycling when you are mostly using your legs, swimming requires you to use many different muscle groups so it builds muscle strength in all areas.

 Finally, swimming as a form of exercise is helpful to your respiratory system due to the way in which it makes you breathe.
 TIME.com explains that when running or cycling your breath is usually a shallow inhalation followed by a forceful exhalation.
-Conversely with swimming, you breathe in quickly and deeply and let the air trickle out due to the submersion of your head as you swim.
+Conversely, with swimming, you breathe in quickly and deeply and let the air trickle out due to the submersion of your head as you swim.
 This aids in strengthening your respiratory muscles and prevents the alveoli in your lungs from collapsing.

 Look After Your Mental Wellbeing

 Health isn't just about your physical appearance and body, it's also important to take care of what's going on inside and how you feel.
-We all experience the stresses of daily life and swimming is one of the ways you can look after your mental health.
+We all experience the stresses of daily life and swimming one of the ways you can look after your mental health.
 It has been shown to lower stress levels, reduce anxiety and depression, and even improve sleep patterns.

-It can also be a fun social activity either by swimming with friends, or by joining a swimming group to make new friends.
+It can also be a fun social activity either by swimming with friends or by joining a swimming group to make new friends.
 And it doesn't have to be a lane swimming or competitive swimming group, there are other great swimming groups you can join such as water aerobics.

-Make Your Workout Smarter Not Harder
+Make Your Workout Smarter not Harder

 With other forms of working out, you may feel very sweaty and exhausted at the end of a session.
-However with a swim, the water around you cools you down so you never feel sweaty, and according to Swim England, 30 minutes swimming is equivalent to a 45 minute workout on land.
-Effectively you work out for less time but with a greater benefit.
+However, with a swim, the water around you cools you down so you never feel sweaty, and according to Swim England, 30 minutes swimming is equivalent to a 45-minute workout on land.
+Effectively you workout for less time but with a greater benefit.